eduardogomes/wp-chatbot-boilerplate-php/README.md

 - Change the webhook.js file and deploy it to heroku (using ```git push heroku master```), after committing your changes in your local environment

 - [Debug your bot](/public/debug.md) in your local environment

-- Create a [Cron like job](https://www.npmjs.com/package/cron) to message a user or post in a group

 - Deploy your chatbot to a [Docker container](/public/docker.md)